euank/euank.com/_posts/2018-10-19-s3-cors-pfffff.md

 Before we get into the S3 side of things, let me quickly explain what CORS is.
 There's dozens of explanations online, but many of them get bogged down in technical details immediately.
-I'll try to explain it by talking about the specfic problem it solves, and the high level details of how it solves it.
+I'll try to explain it by talking about the specific problem it solves, and the high level details of how it solves it.
 I won't go too far into the weeds since only a general understanding is needed to understand the rest of the blog post.